 Lindsay Kolasa is a Community Herbalist, Traditional Food Ways Educator, Soul-worker, and Yoga Teacher with a background in non-profit management and social service work.
 She received her BA in Print Journalism at Univ of MS and later pursued her MA in Geography at SF State University.
 While studying at SFSU, she also began studying herbalism, meditation, and yoga while living in the Bay Area.
 She eventually left the graduate program to learn more about herbalism and wellness, her true passion.

 She moved back to her home state of Mississippi in the Fall of 2012 to start Sweet Gum Springs Apothecary, and began teaching and speaking about herbal medicine, ecology, and traditional food ways.
-When she moved to Chattanooga, TN in 2017, she closed the apothecary after almost five years of non-stop harvesting, teaching, and medicine-making, she closed her apothecary to prepare for the arrival of her daughter.
+After almost five years of non-stop harvesting, teaching, and medicine-making, she closed her apothecary to prepare for the arrival of her daughter.
 She continues her work as an herbalist and teacher.
 She now lives in Santa Barbara, CA with her husband and little one.

 While in MS, she also started the Golden Triangle’s first Weston A Price Chapter (which she has since handed off to a new organizer that has continued whole foods goodness work).